agge3/benchr/tdbax-diary.md

 build machine, with perf tied to kernel (kernel needs correct perf), export kernel into repo (bad practice, but we dont have a build machine!)

+repo split because of www hosting, caused split db and a ton of errors. solution: symlink first and then fix later

 ## dep